Driving Under the Influence (DUI)

 When you are charged with a Drunk Driving Offense in Bay City, Saginaw, Midland, Arenac, or the surrounding areas, the first thing to happen after arrest will be your Arraignment.
 This is a process where by the Judge tells you what you are charged with, and the maximum possible penalties.
 They may also set bond conditions at this hearing.
 Hiring Triton Legal’s DUI attorney’s can be beneficial because we can waive this first hearing for you, preventing you from having to take precious time off work, sitting in a courtroom for hours.

 The next step of the process is a Pre-Trial, where we will speak with the prosecutor to see whether the case and be resolved.
 After this step, in many instances Motions will be filed to keep out certain evidence, or to attempt to bring evidence in.

 If not resolution of the case is made at the pre-trial, the case would then proceed to Trial.
 At trial, you have the opportunity to call witnesses, and cross examine the prosecutions witnesses.
 You can also challenge the prosecutions evidence of drunk driving, and present evidence that is contrary to the prosecutions.

 If you are found not guilty, the case is over and you would be free to go.
 If you are found guilty at trial, you would be referred to a Probation agent to complete a pre-sentence interview, and then return later for sentencing.

-At Triton Legal PLC, we take pride in diligently representing the best interests of our clients, including taking on over zealous cops, prosecutors and judges.
+At Triton Legal PLC, our DUI Attorney’s take pride in diligently representing the best interests of our clients, including taking on over zealous cops, prosecutors and judges.
 Call us today.